-Helene Hawes spent her childhood in France and moved to Australia as a teenager.
-She has travelled back to France several times with her husband, Denis, so as to visit snail farms, with a view to implementing the latest and best methods here in South Western Victoria.
+Simpson Snails' founder, Helene Hawes, spent her childhood in France and moved to Australia as a teenager.
+She travelled back to France several times with her husband, Denis, so as to visit snail farms, with a view to implementing the latest and best methods here in South Western Victoria.
+Her methods and knowledge have been transferred to Nadine Pears, the current owner.

 Large garden beds have been prepared for the snails who happily live in their little 'dongas' once they come out of hibernation in spring.